makhsry/mak/assets/md_files/Edu_BASC_UoT_ChemEng.md

   >> - Performed **equipment sizing and specification** for heat exchangers, reactors, compressors, and distillation columns based on simulated operating conditions.
   >> - Conducted **cost estimation and utility analysis** (CAPEX and OPEX) to support retrofitting and procurement decisions.
   >> - Applied **pinch analysis and exergy analysis** to evaluate and enhance energy integration and thermodynamic efficiency across the system.
   >> - Assessed **retrofitting feasibility** by integrating performance data, economic viability, and process safety considerations.
-  >
-  > **Skills**
-  >> Aspen HYSYS · Aspen Plus · Aspen Dynamics · Chemical Engineering · Process Simulation · Cost-Benefit Analysis · Exergy
-  > ---
+  >---
 </details>